Azure/terraform-provider-azapi/docs/resources/resource.md

 Optional:

-- `identity_ids` (List of String) A list of User Managed Identity ID's which should be assigned to the azure resource.
+- `identity_ids` (Set of String) A set of User Managed Identity ID's which should be assigned to the azure resource.

 Read-Only: